Russia's Avtovaz says CEO stepping down

-MOSCOW The chief executive of Russia's largest carmaker Avtovaz (AVAZ.MM), Igor Komarov, is stepping down, the auto company said on Wednesday.
+MOSCOW Oct 16 The chief executive of Russia's largest carmaker Avtovaz, Igor Komarov, is stepping down, the auto company said on Wednesday.

-Komarov has run Avtovaz, which Franco-Japanese alliance Renault-Nissan (RENA.PA) (7201.T) plans to take control of by mid-2014, since 2009.
+Komarov has run Avtovaz, which Franco-Japanese alliance Renault-Nissan plans to take control of by mid-2014, since 2009.
 Avtovaz makes the famous Lada cars.

 Several sources close to Avtovaz said that Komarov was leaving to join a division of the country's space agency (Roskosmos), confirming an earlier story in Kommersant newspaper.
 Komarov declined comment.